-Copywriting: Guide to Writing Texts That Generate Sales
+Copywriting: Powerful Guide to Writing Texts To Generate Sales

 The copywriting or persuasive writing is at the core of all marketing strategies.
 Words convey the essence of the brand to us, make us imagine a new world within our reach and, ultimately, encourage us to buy.

 Writing sales-generating texts is part science and part art, and like any other skill going rate for children’s book illustrators, it can be learned by practicing the basics.
 We tell you the keys to copywriting that converts.

 12 keys to generating sales with copywriting